 They both slowly shook their heads before Piers replied.
 ‘Except one of the most beautiful views I have ever seen.’

 Pipa paid no attention to Piers comment.
 For the first time in his life, John experienced female attention focussed completely on him.
 He was not sure how to react.
 He forced a smile.

 ‘Really.’
 Pipa said dismissively.
 She took a deep breath ‘I have some real news for you.
 One of the guests at the chateau this evening is Joan, Fair Maid of Kent.
 The Countess of Kent.
 Several people recognised her when she arrived.
 She brought with her chests full of clothes.’

 ‘Apparently, her hair has been prepared in the most fantastic way.
 She has long, long curls all over her head and as she moves they bounce around.
 It creates the illusion that she has snakes instead of hair.’

 John and Piers exchanged glances.

 Pipa was still talking.
 ‘I just cannot imagine what Joan of Kent would be doing here.
 Joan, a member of the English royal family?’
 Pipa carried on talking, more or less repeating herself.

+He paused to take a breath and shook his head.
 ‘The woman with the Earl was quite probably Joan of Kent, wife of Thomas Holland, lover of the Black Prince and previous wife of our Earl.
 What on earth is the Earl up to?’
 He narrowed an eye.
 ‘Is it treason to be with your Prince’s lover even if she is your previous wife?
 Furthermore, is this all part of a Cathar ceremonial?
 And why Amun and Amunet?
 Whose Gods are they?
 Greek?
-Egyptian, you say?
+Egyptian you say?
 Have we been watching a heretical rite?
 A rite which predates Christianity?’

 Piers looked him in the eye.
 ‘If he has not told us, we need not know.
 You said it yourself.’